 - Do not rush!
 Pace yourself and take regular rest breaks - Have a plan of attack.
-Spring clean one room per week and then do simple maintenance, such as tidying, at other times
+Spring clean one room per week and then do

-- Use a trolley, plastic bucket or basket to transport the cleaning supplies - If you have a two storey home, have cleaning supplies on both floors to avoid carrying the products up and down stairs - Enlist the assistance of family, friends or paid help - Wearing gloves can give you a better grip - particularly when scrubbing or cleaning - Make use of long handled dusters and cleaners, e.g. cobweb brooms, a squeegee on shower screens - Use wet wipes or baby wipes for dusting - Lightweight sweepers and mops (many with inbuilt detergent sprays) can be used in place of heavy mops, buckets or vacuums.
+- simple maintenance, such as tidying, at other times - Use a trolley, plastic bucket or basket to transport the cleaning supplies - If you have a two storey home, have cleaning supplies on both floors to avoid carrying the products up and down stairs - Ask family or friends to help, hire a cleaner or check your local council for services in your area - Wearing gloves can give you a better grip - particularly when scrubbing or cleaning - Make use of long-handled dusters and cleaners, e.g. cobweb brooms, a squeegee on shower screens - Use wet wipes or baby wipes for dusting